conekta/conekta-go/docs/ApiKeyCreateResponse.md

 NewApiKeyCreateResponseWithDefaults instantiates a new ApiKeyCreateResponse object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetAuthenticationToken

-`func (o *ApiKeyCreateResponse) GetAuthenticationToken() string`

-GetAuthenticationToken returns the AuthenticationToken field if non-nil, zero value otherwise.

-### GetAuthenticationTokenOk

-`func (o *ApiKeyCreateResponse) GetAuthenticationTokenOk() (*string, bool)`

-GetAuthenticationTokenOk returns a tuple with the AuthenticationToken field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAuthenticationToken

-`func (o *ApiKeyCreateResponse) SetAuthenticationToken(v string)`

-SetAuthenticationToken sets AuthenticationToken field to given value.

-### HasAuthenticationToken

-`func (o *ApiKeyCreateResponse) HasAuthenticationToken() bool`

-HasAuthenticationToken returns a boolean if a field has been set.

 ### GetActive